NotHarshhaa/DevOps-Projects/DevOps-Project-22/README.md

 This Cloud Native API is designed to run on AWS Infrastructure while making use of AWS serverless services like Secrets Manager, Lambda functions, API Gateway, etc.

-## Prerequisites for running the application locally:
+## Prerequisites for running the application locally

 ```javascript
 // install dependencies